odoo-odev/odev/README.md

 ### Want to improve Odev?

-Create your own branch from `psbe-ps-tech-tools/odev` then submit a pull request to merge your development to the `odev` branch.
+Create your own branch from `psbe-ps-tech-tools/odev` then submit a [pull request](https://github.com/odoo-ps/psbe-ps-tech-tools/compare/odev...odev) with the `odev` tag to merge your development to the `odev` branch.
 After review and proper testing, your feature will be made available to all.

+You have ideas to share but you don't want to dive in `odev`'s source code?
+No worries, you can also create a new [issue](https://github.com/odoo-ps/psbe-ps-tech-tools/issues/new) with the tags `odev` and `enhancement` to request a new feature.

+### Found a bug?

+Either fix it in a new branch and create a pull request, or submit an issue on GitHub explaining what happened, how to reproduce it and what was the expected result.

 ### Track other `odev` development branches